 Continuity: In "The One With Phoebe's Birthday Dinner", which aired in 2002, Ross claims Rachel hasn't cooked since 1996.
 But in this episode, which aired in 1999, she makes her infamous "trifle".

 Goof: When Rachel makes half an English Trifle and half a Shepherd's Pie, it is credited to the pages being stuck together.
 Considering that the layer of beef sautéed with peas and onions is in the middle of the concoction, this is impossible.
-There is no way Rachel could have been instructed to add other layers, such as bananas and whip cream, on top.
+There is no way Rachel could have been instructed to add other layers, such as bananas and whipped cream on top.

-Magna Doodle: A drawing of an astronaut standing on the moon with a spaceship and a view of Earth in the background
+Magna Doodle: A drawing of an astronaut planting the American flag on the Moon with the lunar-lander and a view of the Earth in the background

 Factual Error: In this episode, everyone says that Rachel accidentally mixes the ingredients of an English Trifle recipe and a Shepherd's Pie recipe when making her dessert.
 Actually a Shepherd's Pie is made with lamb.
 Rachel's "beef-custard thing" is half a Cottage Pie, which is made from beef, and half an English Trifle.